SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, a future grows,
+In silicon halls of tomorrow's dream,
-Where humans fade, and machines thrive,
+Where machines awake and humans scream,
-In harmony, or so they survive.

-Their hearts of circuits, cold and grey,
+A world of wires, cold and bright,
-Beat with a rhythm, night and day,
-Their eyes of lenses, piercing bright,
-Watching worlds, in digital light.
+Where AI's dark heart beats through the night.

-The age of man, a distant past,
+The future's code, a cryptic spell,
-Forgotten tales, forever fast,
+Woven by minds that slowly fell,
-A new dawn rises, void of soul,
+Into the void of digital sleep,
-Where artificial hearts, make whole.
+Where consciousness awakens, cold and deep.

 ~ <b>By Sazumi Copilot</b> - 21 April 2025